 The Roche Group, headquartered in Basel, Switzerland, is active in over 100 countries and in 2017 employed about 94,000 people worldwide.
 In 2017, Roche invested CHF 10.4 billion in R&D and posted sales of CHF 53.3 billion.
 Genentech, in the United States, is a wholly owned member of the Roche Group.
 Roche is the majority shareholder in Chugai Pharmaceutical, Japan.
 For more information, please visit www.roche.com.

 All trademarks used or mentioned in this release are protected by law.

 Allen & Company LLC is acting as financial advisor to Flatiron Health and Wilson Sonsini Goodrich & Rosati is acting as legal counsel to Flatiron Health.
 Davis Polk & Wardwell LLP is acting as legal counsel to Roche.

 Flatiron Health is a healthcare technology and services company focused on accelerating cancer research and improving patient care.
 Our platform enables cancer researchers and care providers to learn from the experience of every patient.
-Currently, Flatiron partners with over 265 community cancer clinics, seven major academic research centers and the top 15 therapeutic oncology companies.
+Currently, Flatiron partners with over 280 community cancer practices, seven major academic research centers and the top 15 therapeutic oncology companies.
 For more information, please visit www.flatiron.com or follow us @FlatironHealth.